Fit Vector Autoregressive (VAR) Model Parameters using Lasso Regularization

 Initialization: The function initializes the coefficient matrix

-matrix will store the estimated autoregressive and cross-regression coefficients.Coordinate Descent Loop: The function performs the cyclical coordinate descent algorithm to estimate the coefficients iteratively.
+betawith OLS estimates.
+Thebetamatrix will store the estimated autoregressive and cross-regression coefficients.Coordinate Descent Loop: The function performs the cyclical coordinate descent algorithm to estimate the coefficients iteratively.
 The loop iterates

-times, or until convergence is achieved.
-The outer loop iterates over the predictor variables (columns ofXStd
+max_itertimes, or until convergence is achieved.
+The outer loop iterates over the predictor variables (columns ofXStd), while the inner loop iterates over the outcome variables (columns ofYStd).Coefficient Update: For each predictor variable (column of

-, the algorithm is considered converged, and the loop exits.
+betamatrix with the previous iteration'sbeta_old.
+If the maximum absolute difference betweenbetaandbeta_oldis below the tolerancetol, the algorithm is considered converged, and the loop exits.

 See also